 Pat Bowe joined The Andersons in November 2015 and has more than 40 years of experience in the agricultural sector.
 He had previously served as corporate vice president of Cargill, Inc. and as one of the leaders of the company’s Food Ingredients and Systems platform since 2007.
 Prior to that role, Pat was the president of Cargill’s corn wet milling business from 1999 – 2007.

 Pat began his career working as a cash grain merchant for Louis Dreyfus Company in Springfield, Illinois, and Phil O’Connell Grain Co., in Stockton, California.

-Currently, he serves as board chair for the Toledo Alliance for the Performing Arts and on the board of directors for the Toledo Museum of Art.
+Currently, he serves on the board for the Toledo Alliance for the Performing Arts and the Toledo Museum of Art.

 Pat earned a bachelor’s degree in political science from Stanford University and a master’s degree from the Stanford Food Research Institute.

 Executive Vice President, Chief Financial Officer

 Brian Valentine joined The Andersons in August 2018 with more than 20 years of senior management experience and expertise encompassing corporate finance, treasury, public capital markets, accounting, tax, and investment management.
 He previously served as corporate vice president and chief financial officer for the Lubrizol Corporation, a subsidiary of Berkshire Hathaway and manufacturer of specialty chemicals.
 Prior to this role, he held numerous financial leadership positions within the company while it was publicly traded, including corporate treasurer.

 Currently, he serves on the board of trustees for the Greater Toledo Community Foundation and the United Way of Greater Toledo.